-The drive from Boston to Burlington takes only about 4 hours, but use this New England road trip to spend time enjoying the White Mountains of New Hampshire and Green Mountains of Vermont along the way, especially during fall foliage season.
+The drive from Boston to Burlington takes only about 4 hours, but use this New England road trip to spend time enjoying beautiful scenery of the White Mountains of New Hampshire and Green Mountains of Vermont along the way, especially during fall foliage season.

 Boston: if you haven’t been to Boston, plan on spending 2 nights enjoying this historic city.
 Don’t miss the Boston Tea Party Ships and Museum, walk the Freedom Trail, enjoy a swan boat tour in Boston’s Public Garden, and taste your way through Boston’s Little Italy in the North End.

 Lincoln, NH: Lincoln can make a nice home base for 1-2 nights of exploring the White Mountains.
 Hike through the Flume Gorge, zip line, or hike at Loon Mountain, ride the Mount Washington Cog Railway, or drive the Mount Washington Auto Road.
-There are also plenty of hikes to try, rock climbing, drive the scenic Kancamagus Highway, and splash in the waterfalls at Diana’s Baths.
+There are also plenty of hikes to try, rock climbing, a scenic drive on the Kancamagus Highway, and splash in the waterfalls at Diana’s Baths.